Investigator Sponsored Study (ISS) and ISS Sponsor

 ISS Request Process

-Concept and/or synopsis forms can be requested by email from ISS@g1therapeutics.com.
-Completed Investigator Sponsored Study (ISS) proposal requests must be submitted to ISS@g1therapeutics.com.
-Submission of a request does not guarantee approval or support of the proposal.
-No field representatives may request support on behalf of customers.
-Submitted ISS requests are reviewed routinely by the G1 Therapeutics ISS Review Committee.
+Proposal forms can be requested by email from ISS@g1therapeutics.com.
+Completed proposals proposal requests must be submitted to ISS@g1therapeutics.com.
+Field representatives may not request support on behalf of customers.
+Submitted ISS proposals are reviewed routinely by the G1 Therapeutics ISS Review Committee.

 Areas of Scientific Interest

-Trilaciclib is available through the Investigator Sponsored Study program.
+Trilaciclib is available through the ISS program.
 Priority will be given to applications proposing to investigate trilaciclib in the following areas of interest:

-Considerations for the investigator: Limited funds may be available to support proposals
+Considerations for the investigator: Limited funds may be available to support proposals.
+Studies must commence within 1 calendar year of draft protocol approval.